Mika K.

-Mirjana Kostić (Мирјана Костић; born 6 August 1983), professionally known as Mika K., is a Serbian singer and musician, who came to media attention as a contestant of talents show Operacija trijumf.
+Mirjana Kostić (Мирјана Костић; born 6 August 1983), professionally known as Mika K., is a Serbian singer and musician who came to media attention as a contestant on the talent show Operacija trijumf.

 Personal life

-Kostić graduated from the musical High School in Subotica and won full scholarship for Berklee College of Music in Boston twice.
+Kostić graduated from the musical high school in Subotica and won a full scholarship for Berklee College of Music in Boston twice.
 She has two older sisters.
-One of them, Gordana, is an opera singer, who currently lives and works in London.
+One of them, Gordana, is an opera singer, who lives and works in London.

 Kostić admires Beyoncé Knowles, Alicia Keys, Anastacia, Lauryn Hill, Toše Proeski, and Dino Dvornik.
-She stated she was currently single.
+She is single.
 Kostić is fluent in Serbian, English, and Hungarian.

 Career

 Operacija trijumf

 Before the Operacija trijumf, Kostić had a few television appearances on the B92.
-In 2008, she reached the regional fame as a student of Operacija trijumf, Balkan version of Endemol's Fame Academy.
+In 2008, she achieved regional fame as a student of Operacija trijumf, Balkan version of Endemol's Fame Academy.
 At the opening gala event, she performed "Molitva", the Eurovision Song Contest 2007 winning song of Marija Šerifović, with another student Milica Radošević and Šerifović herself.
 After series of additional competitions, broadcast on Operacija trijumf special show, the audience decided to give Kostić and Macedonian Kristijan Jovanov a second chance.

 Kostić and Jovanov entered the academy after the fifth gala event.
 The sixth gala was her first performance as a student.
 She sang En Vogue's hit single "Free Your Mind" with Sonja Bakić.
 However, all students were nominated and Kostić and Jovanov, as the students least known to the audience, left the academy after the seventh gala.
 She performed "Kofer ljubavi" of famous Macedonian singer Kaliopi with Kaliopi herself.

 When she was nominated, Kostić cried and said that she did not want to leave the academy and she and Jovanov are not responsible for the things that had happened earlier at the academy.
 She later said that "this is injustice", and that she feels sorry because the audience could not meet her better.

 During the show, she performed the following songs: